SSWConsulting/SSW.Rules.Content/rules/document-the-job/rule.md

 Say a meeting where multiple options were discussed and a decision was made.
 You must communicate the client and the team, but before sending a 'Done', make sure the decision and its reasons are documented and accessible by others who didn't attend the meeting (e.g. Create or update a rule).
 This way others may not need a meeting next time.

-If you are really under the crunch and your task is critically urgent (e.g. the production website is down), then send yourself an email to action the standard update later.
+If you are really under the crunch and your task is critically urgent (e.g. Production website is down), then send yourself an email to action the standard update later.

 ### Where should you do it?